Stuffed Turkey Burgers with Cranberry Ketchup

 All the flavors of Thanksgiving in a burger—what could be better?
 Pair with some baked sweet potato or butternut squash “fries.”

 ¼ teaspoon freshly ground pepper

 1. Heat the olive oil in a small skillet over low heat.

 2. Add the onions and rosemary and cook for about 10 minutes, or until quite soft and sweet.

 4. Form a quarter of the mixture into a thin patty.
 Mound half of the stuffing in the center of the patty.
-Take another quarter of the mixture and form it into a patty and place on top, sealing the edges so that all the stuffing is snug inside.
+Take another quarter of the mixture, form it into a patty, and place on top, sealing the edges so that all the stuffing is snug inside.
 Repeat with the remaining turkey and stuffing.

 5. Preheat your grill or broiler.
-Cook the burgers for five minutes on the first side, flip and cook for four more minutes or until the burgers are browned and firm.
+Cook the burgers for 5 minutes on the first side, then flip and cook for 4 more minutes or until the burgers are browned and firm.

 7. Cut the buns in half and grill alongside the burgers.

 8. Spread the buns with the cranberry ketchup, tuck in the burgers, and go to town.